usertam/openssh/README.md

 ### Running key exchange

-In what follows, `<KEX>` and `<SIG>` are one of the key exchange and signature algorithms listed in the Contents section above, respectively.
+In what follows, `<KEX>` and `<SIG>` are one of the key exchange and signature (PQ-only or hybrid) algorithms listed in the Contents section above, respectively.
 The `-o` options can instead be added to the server/client configuration file.

 In one terminal, run a server: